• Home

 Deborah Butler

 In May 2005, I graduated Magna Cum Laude from Haskell Indian Nations University in Lawrence, Kansas.
-Today, I serve as a Youth Development Specialist for the Salt River Pima-Maricopa Indian Community, where I have the privilege of working closely with Native youth.
+I currently serve as a Case Manager for the Journey to Recovery program for the Salt River Pima Indian Community, where I support individuals navigating recovery by providing advocacy, coordination of services, and culturally responsive case management.

 My passion for this work is deeply personal.
-I grew up witnessing the effects of alcoholism and domestic violence in my household—experiences that have shaped my path and inspired my mission.
-I believe in the power of healing, resilience, and community, and I’ve dedicated my life to helping others, especially Native youth, break cycles of generational trauma.
+I grew up witnessing the impacts of alcoholism and domestic violence within my household experiences that profoundly shaped my path and purpose.
+These early experiences instilled in me a strong belief in healing, resilience, and the power of community support.
+They continue to drive my commitment to helping others break cycles of generational trauma.

-My ultimate goal is to provide culturally responsive mental health services and help bring Native communities together in strength and unity.
-Through Generations 4 Change, I strive to create spaces where young people feel seen, heard, and empowered to lead.
+My ultimate goal is to expand access to culturally responsive mental health and recovery services while helping strengthen Native communities through connection, accountability, and empowerment.
+Through Generations 4 Change, I strive to create safe, affirming spaces where individuals, especially Native youth, feel seen, heard, and supported as they step into their leadership and healing journeys by way of finding what their "medicine" is for them.

 Copyright © 2024 Generations 4 Change - All Rights Reserved.